-The impact of plasma shaping in isotropic static plasmas has been extensively analysed [15-23].
-A vast literature also exists on the modifications to equilibrium and stability due to toroidal flows [24-27] and pressure anisotropy (see e.g. Refs.
-[28-36]).
-Although these two effects were generally treated separately, more recent analytical and numerical investigations provided a unified framework [4, 37-44].
-The current paper concentrates specifically on the stability analysis of non resonant ideal infernal modes in shaped tokamaks characterised by strong degrees of pressure anisotropy and toroidal flows.
-The problem of plasma anisotropy is tackled within the guiding centre plasma model [38, 45], in which the macroscopic plasma motion across the magnetic field is fluid-like (i.e. identical to MHD), while the dynamics parallel to the magnetic field is described by a collisionless kinetic equation.
-Although the main aim is to describe the dynamics of compact configurations, a large aspect ratio expansion may still be employed as long as both the equilibrium and stability analysis is carried out sufficiently near to the magnetic axis [46].
+The impact of plasma shaping in isotropic static plasmas has been extensively analysed [20-28].
+A vast literature also exists on the modifications to equilibrium and stability due to toroidal flows [29-32] and pressure anisotropy (see e.g. references [33-41]).
+Although these two effects were generally treated separately, more recent analytical and numerical investigations provided a unified framework [2, 42-49].
+The reader interested in the experimental impact of plasma anisotropy on equilibrium and stability is referred to references [41, 45, 48] and references therein.
+The current paper concentrates specifically on the stability analysis of ideal infernal modes in shaped tokamaks characterised by strong degrees of pressure anisotropy and toroidal flows.
+The problem of plasma anisotropy is tackled within the guiding centre plasma model [43, 50], in which the macroscopic plasma motion across the magnetic field is fluid-like (i.e. identical to MHD), while the dynamics parallel to the magnetic field is described by a collisionless kinetic equation.
+Although the main aim is to describe the dynamics of compact configurations, a large aspect ratio expansion may still be employed as long as both the equilibrium and stability analysis is carried out sufficiently near to the magnetic axis [51].
+Hence, the relevance of the analysis presented in this work can be naturally extended to standard tokamaks as well.

-In analogy with previous results reported in the literature [21, 26, 34], it is found that plasma shaping (elongation and triangularity), anisotropy and equilibrium flows modify the magnetic well (or hill).
+In analogy with previous results reported in the literature [26, 31, 39], it is found that plasma shaping (elongation and triangularity), anisotropy and equilibrium flows modify the magnetic well (or hill).
 Contributions due to a flat toroidal rotation with a monotonically decreasing pressure profile tend to increase the magnetic well implying stabilisation.
-It is noted that combined guiding centre-MHD model employed here is essentially isothermal, and as such differs from the way in which flows are known to modify MHD instabilities (see e.g. [47]).
+It is noted that combined guiding centre-MHD model employed here is essentially isothermal, and as such differs from the way in which flows are known to modify MHD instabilities (see e.g. [52]).
+Pressure anisotropy, beyond trivially affecting the averaged total pressure, has a (de)stabilising effect when $T{||}(<) > T{\perp}$ [37, 39, 40, 45].
+Vertical elongation decreases the magnetic well, whose depth can be restored by allowing for corrections due to positive triangularity.
+The same effect is achieved in negative triangularity plasmas with an oblate cross section.
+Finally, elongation is found to alter the strength of the coupling between neighbouring modes, improving the global stability in vertically elongated plasmas.